How to Start a Food Truck Business

 You may have eaten from a food truck in your area or at an event and wondered if this was a business for you.
 The stylized vehicles are adapted to produce and serve meals on the streets and have become a business option for many considering investing in the food market without the outlay of opening a restaurant.

 Food trucks are nothing new and have been a part of the American history from around 1860.
-It's thought that in 1866 in Texas, a man by the name of Charles Goodnight adapted a military truck to take meals out to the men who were herding cattle.
-Although he had no way of knowing that he'd hit on an idea that 150 years later would change the way many people 'go out to eat.'
+It's thought that, in 1866 in Texas, a man by the name of Charles Goodnight adapted a military truck to take meals out to the men who were herding cattle.
+He had no way of knowing that he'd hit on an idea that 150 years later would change the way many people 'go out to eat.'

 Street food vendors range from small carts selling peanuts, popcorn, and hotdogs, to elaborate trailers which are taken to exhibitions and major outdoor events.
 In these, you may find luxury foods ranging from premium coffee to burgers made from emu or bison.
 It's difficult to imagine a public area which doesn't have food wagons or trucks serving some sort of refreshments.